RHOP Snake Isht! Wendy Osefo Reads Ashley For Filth Over Candiace Betrayal

 Things haven’t always been the smoothest between Ashley and Candiace, so when Robin and Gizelle questioned Ashley’s motives for writing the statement, knowing it might destroy her relationship with Candiace forever, Ashley pretty much chalked it up as — “Oh well, now we’re even.”

 Karen Huger MIGHT be the only one in Portugal to feel like Ashley did ANYTHING right.
-Apparently she thought it noble that Ashley owned up to her actions before Candiace found out some other way — but the other ladies held nothing back.
+Apparently, she thought it noble that Ashley owned up to her actions before Candiace found out some other way — but the other ladies held nothing back.
 Wendy Osefo in particular, who was brought into the group by Candiace, called Ashley out on her “snake sh*t” then during the aftershow went so far as to compare Ashley to Judas selling Jesus.
 Yikes!

 Check out the aftershow below: